acmarpu/python-complete-notes/1_basics_introduction.md

 ```

 **e.
-Python Indentation**
+Indentation**
-* Python uses indentation (whitespace before a statement) to define the structure of the code, such as loops, conditionals, functions, and classes.
-Instead of using curly braces {} (like in many other languages such as C or Java), Python relies on consistent indentation to group statements within a block of code.
+ * Python uses indentation (whitespace before a statement) to define the structure of the code — for example, in loops, conditionals, functions, and classes.

-* Indentation Rules:
-   * 4 spaces: The Python style guide (PEP 8((Python Enhancement Proposal 8))) recommends using 4 spaces for each level of indentation.
+ * Unlike many other languages such as C, C++, or Java, which use curly braces {} to group statements, Python relies only on indentation.

+*Indentation Rules:*
+      * 4 spaces → According to PEP 8 (Python Enhancement Proposal 8), the recommended style is 4 spaces per indentation level.

-   * Consistency: You can technically use a different number of spaces (like 1 or 2), but mixing different indentation styles (e.g., 4 spaces and tabs) will cause errors.
+      * Consistency → You may technically use other spacing (e.g., 2 spaces), but mixing spaces and tabs or using inconsistent indentation will cause errors.

-   * Tab vs Space: Although spaces are preferred, you can use tabs.
-However, using spaces is the common practice.
-Python 3 will raise a TabError if you mix tabs and spaces within the same block.
+      * Tabs vs Spaces → Spaces are preferred.
+While tabs can be used, Python 3 raises a TabError if you mix tabs and spaces in the same block.

 ```
 # In Java